czechtech/QSettingsWebEditor/README.md

 -----

 - Better utilize and display [QSettings Fallback](http://qt-project.org/doc/qt-4.8/qsettings.html#fallback-mechanism),
-- Not utilizing the asynchronicity of QHttpServer,
+- Better utilize the a-synchronicity of QHttpServer,
 - Add security mechanisms,
 - Method for launching this as a background service,
 - Allow code to compile and function without qsharedsettings library, and